noaione/nao-manga-rls/README.md

-  -t, --title TEXT                The title of the series  [required] -y, --year INTEGER              The year of the series release -vol, --volume INTEGER          The volume of the series release -c, --credit TEXT               The ripper credit for this series  [default:
+  -t, --title TEXT                The title of the series  [required] -y, --year INTEGER              The year of the series release -vol, --volume INTEGER          The volume of the series release -ch, --chapter INTEGER          The chapter of the series release -c, --credit TEXT               The ripper credit for this series  [default:
                                   nao]
   -e, --email TEXT                The ripper email for this series  [default: